glennon/FlowpyGIS/README.md

 Ages ago, I made a short demo video --> http://vimeo.com/9264988

 For novices the easiest way to get this code rolling is to run it from the shell of FWTools.

+This license for this code is GPL v3.